 Over the noise of the milling guests, the noise in my own head, I piece together his narrative of how monuments precede the land grabbing and the land destroying—and I examine the image on the wall, a black and white tower in a desolate landscape---and the way the light falls on it and given my references of homelands—it appears to me as if it is that tower.
 That one tower that drives all narrative now.
 That towering tower.
 Monuments that precede destruction……

-Just then a young man (description) walks past and inadvertently with his foot he grazes the side of part of the installment—a mud embankment growing grass—his pink sneakered foot chips of a chunk of its corner—I see that happen and I see him walk away I call after him Hey look what you've done—you've damage the art work here—He stops stares at me and looks at the damage and replies in defense of his action—what is he supposed to do---I say come back and help fix it---own up to it –do something---He comes back and with his pink sneakered foot starts to kick sweep the fallen scattered dirt back to the base of the installation.
+Just then a pointy headed pale young man lithe and long walks past and inadvertently with his foot he grazes the side of part of the installment—a mud embankment growing grass—his pink sneakered foot chips of a chunk of its corner—I see that happen and I see him walk away I call after him Hey look what you've done—you've damage the art work here—He stops stares at me and looks at the damage and replies in defense of his action—what is he supposed to do---I say come back and help fix it---own up to it –do something---He comes back and with his pink sneakered foot starts to kick sweep the fallen scattered dirt back to the base of the installation.
 Not like that I say—show some respect gather it up with your hands…..He looks at me and what I place to be a Belgian accent he demands haughtily--Who are you to tell me what to do---you will not tell me what to do—you cannot tell me what to do—I will do what I want and he walks away as quickly as he can.
 I have been left there shaking like a leaf—saying yes I can tell you what to do---I am telling you what to do.
 Now do it.
 Who the hell do you think you are some kind of spiked hai--pink toed thug?
 That's in my head.
 I find out later that he is a ballet dancer from Albania via Berlin.

 The curator, the gallery staff, the artist himself—all of them--try to calm me down— They are hesitant to accost this foreigner---they are somehow intimidated by him I feel that they are not willing to confront this arrogant creature---and I am incensed.
 I go after him but he has left the premises…..left the gallery entirely.If there ever is a narcissistic moment as all art is expected to be--I think I'm engaged in it at full tilt and throttle.